 5. Sugar increases childhood obesity.

-The combination of empty calories, the switching off of the fullness sensation, and the addictive nature of sugar make the perfect storm for unhealthy weight gain and is the leading cause of childhood obesity.
-Weight issues have other tough consequences such as lowered self-esteem and decreased athletic performance.
+The combination of empty calories, the switching off of the fullness sensation, and the addictive nature of sugar make the perfect storm for unhealthy weight gain and causes childhood obesity.
+Weight issues have other tough consequences, such as lowered self-esteem and decreased athletic performance.

 Not sure where to start when it comes to reducing your child’s sugar intake?

 - Eliminate or drastically reduce sugary drinks.
 This includes sport/energy drinks, sodas, lemonade, fruit punch, and even 100% fruit juice.
 Manufacturers of 100% fruit juice often add sugar to it.
 And even if there’s no sugar added to it, the process of juicing fruit typically eliminates the fiber once contained in the fruit.
 Thus, kids don’t feel full after drinking it and often overindulge.
 On average, a no-sugar-added 12-oz glass of orange or apple juice contains 40 grams of sugar.
 Focus on helping your kids (and yourself!) learn to drink more water and milk and eat whole fruit instead (see #2).

 - Serve more vegetables and fruits.
 Children (and even adults!) should eat 5-9 servings of produce per day, such as apples, carrots, broccoli, bananas, and peppers.
 Whole fruit and vegetables contain water and fiber, which will help kids to feel full.

 - Eat whole foods that aren’t processed.
 Eating more foods in their natural state will ensure that you know what is in them and eliminate added sugars.